B.A. (Hons.), 2009, English Literature, National University of Singapore

 Ph.D., 2015, Comparative Literature, Emory University

-Scheduled for 2017: "Deconstruction and the Politics of Matter."
+"Deconstruction and the Politics of Matter."
 Oxford Literary Review.
-Jointly edited with Geoffrey Bennington.
+Co-edited with Geoffrey Bennington.